 Web Content Tile

 The Bushfire Management Overlay (BMO) applies to land in Victoria that may be at risk from bushfire.
-If your land is within the BMO you may need a planning permit to develop or subdivide.
+If your land is within the BMO you may need a planning permit to develop or subdivide your property.

-The bushfire related planning controls have recently changed.
-For more information on what has changed, please visit The Department of Transport Planning and Local Infrastructure website.
+The bushfire related planning controls and maps that show where the BMO applies have recently been updated.
+For more information on what has changed, please visit The Department of Environment, Land, Water and Planning (DELWP) website

 Help and advice

 - The first point of contact for general help and advice on applying for a permit is your local council.